PJ789/Autonomous-Car/README.md

 ## FIFO Protocol

-The code running on the two cores uses a simple protocol to send vehicle motor status data from core0 (steering motor control, drive motor control, and route planning) to core1 (operating the ultrasound 'radar' turret).
-And in the reverse direction, ultrasound distance & direction information from core1 to core0.
+The tasks running on the two cores use a simple protocol to exchange status information.
+Core0 sends vehicle motor status data (steering motor control, drive motor control, and route planning) to core1.
+And in the reverse direction, core 1 (operating the ultrasound 'radar' turret) sends obstacle distance & direction information to core0.

 Message formats are 32 bit values, as follows.